OSB Loan Repayment Assistance Program

-Lawyers interested in this program may also be interested in reading about the federal College Cost Reduction and Access Act, signed into law in October, 2007.
-Public interest lawyers with qualified debt may be able to reduce substantially their monthly debt obligation, as well as seek loan forgiveness.
+Lawyers interested in this program may also be interested in reading about two federal programs: 1.
+The College Cost Reduction and Access Act, signed into law in October, 2007; 2.
+Civil Legal Assistance Attorney Student Loan Repayment Program.

 A summary of the OSB LRAP Policies and Guidelines follows: